 Your day of arrival in Paris

 I would definitely try to include a visit to the Eiffel Tower on your day of arrival in Paris, after all, it’s the one icon that most of us are drawn to Paris to see.
 Don’t spend hours waiting in a queue to purchase your tickets, though.
 Pre-purchase Skip-the-Line tickets for the Eiffel Tower prior to arriving in Paris.
+Click here to purchase your tickets.

-You can buy tickets directly from the Eiffel Tower website.
 I highly recommend pre-booking dinner (or lunch) at one of the Eiffel Tower restaurants.
 It’s a unique experience that you’ll remember for a long time - and what a way to finish off your first day in Paris!

 Ok, now you’ve got your bearings, let’s get you out exploring Paris.